-Designated sub-quota/acceptance for: 2011 Description, additional comments: Emergency resettlement procedures Dossier procedure in place for urgent and emergency priority cases. (approx. 75 places) Medical cases 30 medical places per year (TOM) can be used on dossier or selection missions Women-at-risk cases No specific category for this group, but many cases accepted as such Unaccompanied children Same as above.
-Family Reunion (within programme) Outside the resettlement programme
+Designated sub-quota/acceptance for: 2014 Description, additional comments: Emergency resettlement procedures 80 places are allocated to the emergency and urgent priority on a dossier basis.
+May also be selected following an in-country selection mission.
+Medical cases 30 medical places per year -Twenty or More program (TOM) - by dossier or selection missions Women-at-risk cases No specific category for this group, but many cases accepted as such Unaccompanied children Same as above.
+Family Reunion (within programme) For family members of a person accepted under the TOM program, numbers vary.